somebeaver/Lowrider.js/README.md

 1. **`onSpawn`**
   - Use the onSpawn() hook to perform initial setup tasks with the upwards DOM and itself.
   - Example tasks: registering event handlers or mutation observers on itself;
-    initializing statically typed component data; logic to determine what to render.
+    initial component setup.
-  - **Do not** insert innerHTML, do not look downward in the DOM, do not perform expensive tasks.
+  - **Do not** insert inner HTML, do not look downward in the DOM, do not perform expensive tasks.
   - **Do** keep this hook as lightweight as possible.
 2. **`onBuild`**